Weekly NFT Newsletter for Reignmakers Football on DraftKings Marketplace

 This brings the sick art of FrankyNines to the DK community with dope prizes and rewards.
 To find out more check out the SlyCrocs Landing Page.

-In case you missed it, check out the Twitter Spaces from earlier this week talking about the announcement:
+In case you missed it, check out the Twitter Spaces from last week talking about the announcement:

 September 26, 2022